vmanthos/wp-rocket-preload-mobile-cache/README.md

 # WP Rocket | Preload mobile cache

-By default, WP Rocket will preload the cache for desktops.
+By default, WP Rocket will preload cache for desktops.
 Using this helper plugin the mobile cache will be preloaded instead.

 The following features have to be enabled for this plugin to work:
 * Mobile cache